 - Heat up ½ tbsp of cooking oil and pan fried the scallops until lightly browned.
 DIsh and set aside.

-- Add the balance cooking oil into the wok and add the egg and scramble it.
+- Add the balance cooking oil and minced garlic into the wok and add the egg and scramble it.

 - Before the egg is fully cooked, add the stock and water.